anaximeno/TicTacToes/README.md

 ```bash
 python3 main.py
 ```
+### Basic Debugging

 For basic debugging there exists two basic debug levels:

-1. describes each action suggested at each move of the player,
+1. Describes each action suggested at each move of the player

 ```bash
 DEBUG=1 python3 main.py
 ```

-2. describes eventual exceptions that occurred during the execution of the program (it also includes 1).
+2. Describes eventual exceptions that occurred during the execution of the program (it also includes 1)

 ```bash
 DEBUG=2 python3 main.py